 Many policies are valid for several years.
 Along with version control, it is essential to audit their history and check who created them, review them, and modify them.
 It’s also vital to record when changes are made and when the different versions are published.

 A policy should only be published when all relevant stakeholders have formally approved it

-The collaborative nature of policy-making means that a formal approval process is essential.
+The collaborative nature of policy-making means that a formal approval process is an essential feature of any policy management system.
 A policy is generally only deemed ‘live’ when stakeholders have signed it off.

 SharePoint supports several approval and publishing controls via its powerful workflow engine that allows almost any combination of approval processes to be created and rigorously enforced.

 Is your SharePoint content read on time and by the right people?

 DocRead can help